camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/installation.md

 ### Production distribution without Elasticsearch

 This distribution is intended to be used in production.
 To install it, first [download](https://docs.camunda.org/enterprise/download/#camunda-optimize) the production archive, which contains all the required files to startup Camunda Optimize without Elasticsearch.
-After that, [configure the Elasticsearch connection](#elasticsearch-configuration) to connect to your pre-installed Elasticsearch instance and [configure the Camunda Platform connection](#camunda-platform-configuration) to connect Optimize to your running engine.
+After that, [configure the Elasticsearch connection](#elasticsearch-configuration) to connect to your pre-installed Elasticsearch instance and [configure the Camunda Platform 7 connection](#camunda-platform-7-configuration) to connect Optimize to your running engine.
 You can then start your Optimize instance by running the script `optimize-startup.sh` on Linux and Mac:

 ```bash
 ./optimize-startup.sh